Work Based Learning

 - Relevance of classroom learning is enhanced

-- Students gain experience and improve technical kills in the work environment of their chosen career field
+- Students gain experience and improve technical skills in the work environment of their chosen career field

 - Awareness/application of necessary employability skills to facilitate employer/employee relationship